-FSM is responsible for the oversight of the modular exercise programme consisting of 10 modules tested over a 4-year rolling period in line with CAA Information notice IN 2015/097.
+The Head of Fire and Airside Operations is responsible for the oversight of the modular exercise programme consisting of 10 modules tested over a 4-year rolling period in line with CAA Information notice IN 2015/097.
 A full-scale exercise is held a minimum of every four years.

-A number of emergency planning groups and forums are held with airport staff and external emergency services, in order to ensure that emergency procedures are effective and are able to be modified according to a particular emergency event.
-These include the Jersey Resilience Forum Executive Group and Jersey Resilience Forum Delivery Group.
-Task and Finish groups will be established to deliver objectives.
+The Airport hosts a quarterly Emergency Planning Group meeting with Airport Management, Airport Stakeholders and Emergency Services to ensure that emergency procedures are effective and are able to be modified according to a particular emergency event.
+The Emergency planning framework also consists of sub-working groups, when required and attendance at the Jersey Resilience Forum Executive Group and Jersey Resilience Forum Delivery Group.

-The Airport Director and ARFFS Fire Service Manager represent Jersey Airport at the Jersey Resilience Forum Delivery Group and are responsible for being the link between Jersey Airport and the wider resilience community.
+The Airport Director, Head of Airport Operations and Head of Fire and Airside Operations represent Jersey Airport at the Resilience Forum Delivery Group and are responsible for being the link between Jersey Airport and the wider resilience community.